Friday, 27 November 2015

 The problem (if there indeed is one) with my generation is objectivity.
 As the new generation becomes smarter using a strict chain of logic and reason, they outgrow and break through the shells created by the older generations.
 As a result, the former is more adaptable and perceptive to a paradigm shift in perspective if necessary, while the latter refrains from any such change, requesting that the dream world created by them within the tiny confines of their orthodox brains, borne out of naivety and weakness, be respected.

-So, the million dollar question is, what do, we of the new era, do about such a foolhardy attitude retarding us?
-I used to argue and curse in vain but I have finally understood that the only responsibility we have towards our predecessors is to honor what they have done for us and give them a happy, healthy and fulfilling life ahead, while picking up some of their legit competence, instead of wasting our time and energy trying to nitpick each and every one of their silly beliefs, to which they cling on with their hearts and souls by hook or by crook!
+So, the million-dollar question is, what do we of the new era do about such a foolhardy attitude retarding us?
+I used to argue and curse in vain but I have finally understood that the only responsibility we have towards our predecessors is to honor what they have done for us, and help bolster their fag end as long as they are there for us, while picking up some of their legit competence, instead of wasting our time and energy trying to nitpick each and every one of their silly beliefs, to which they cling on with their hearts and souls by hook or by crook!
 It is elegantly simple...
 Let them revel in their fantasy universe as a reward for the stuff they once did, while we take challenges by the horns and find our way solving real world problems.